Dedicated To Helping Stepparents And Other Third Parties

 If you have had a positive, ongoing relationship with the child in the past, our attorneys will work to persuade the court that it would be in the child’s best interest to grant you visitation or companionship rights.

 A U.S. Supreme Court ruling in Troxel v.
-Grainville is often misinterpreted to mean that grandparents no longer have any right to visitation with their grandchildren.
-The ruling did determine that grandparents cannot request visitation with children who live in an intact family.
-However, if there is a divorce, or a parent has passed away, or if the children are in the court system for some other reason, our lawyers can petition the court for third-party parenting time, or visitation, rights.
+Granville is often misinterpreted to mean that grandparents no longer have any right to visitation with their grandchildren.
+The ruling did determine that grandparents cannot request visitation with children who live in intact families.
+However, if there is a divorce or a parent has passed away, or if the children are in the court system for some other reason, our lawyers can petition the court for third-party parenting time, or visitation, rights.
 We have extensive experience handling visitation rights for grandparents.

 In addition to representing stepparents, grandparents and other relatives, we also represent unmarried single people as well as couples who have entered into a domestic partnership.